w3f/polkadot-wiki/docs/learn-staking.md

 As a nominator, you can nominate one or more (up to 16) validator candidates that you trust to help you earn rewards in DOTs.
 You can take a look at the [nominator guide](maintain-nominator) to understand what you are required to do when the mainnet launches.

 A validator node is required to be responsive 24/7, perform its expected duties in a timely manner, and avoid any slashable behavior.
-You can follow our [Alexander validator guide](maintain-guides-how-to-validate-alexander) if you want to run a validator in the current testnet, or our [Kusama validator guide](maintain-guides-how-to-validate-kusama) if you would like to run a validator on Kusama.
+You can follow our [Kusama validator guide](maintain-guides-how-to-validate-kusama) if you would like to run a validator on Kusama.

 ### 2. Nomination period